Hierarchical Fusion of Local and Global Visual Features with Mixture-of-Experts for Remote Sensing Image Scene Classification: Abstract

 \section{Abstract}

 Remote sensing image scene classification remains a challenging task, primarily due to the complex spatial structures and multi-scale characteristics of ground objects.
-Existing approaches see CNNs excel at modeling local textures, while Transformers excel at capturing global context; however, efficiently integrating them remains a bottleneck due to the quadratic computational cost of Transformers.
-To tackle this, we propose AFM-Net, a novel Advanced Hierarchical Fusing framework that achieves effective local–global co-representation through two parallel pathways: a CNN branch for extracting hierarchical visual priors, and a Mamba branch that performs efficient global sequence modeling.
-The core innovation of AFM-Net lies in its Hierarchical Fusion Mechanism, which progressively aggregates multi-scale features from both pathways, enabling dynamic cross-level feature interaction and contextual reconstruction to produce highly discriminative representations.
-These fused features are then adaptively routed through a Mixture-of-Experts classifier module, which dynamically dispatches them to the most suitable experts for fine-grained scene recognition.
-Experiments on AID, NWPU-RESISC45, and UC Merced show that AFM-Net obtains 93.72\%, 95.54\%, and 96.92\% accuracy, surpassing SOTA methods with balanced performance and efficiency.
-Code is available at \url{https://github.com/tangyuanhao-qhu/AFM-Net}.
+Although CNN-based methods excel at extracting local inductive biases, and Mamba-based approaches demonstrate impressive capabilities in efficiently capturing global sequential context, relying on a single paradigm restricts the model's ability to simultaneously characterize fine-grained textures and complex spatial structures.
+To tackle this, we propose a parallel heterogeneous encoder, a hierarchical fusion module designed to achieve effective local-global co-representation.
+It consists of two parallel pathways: a local visual encoder for extracting multi-scale local visual features, and a global visual encoder for capturing efficient global visual features.
+The core innovation lies in its hierarchical fusion module, which progressively aggregates multi-scale features from both pathways, enabling dynamic cross-level feature interaction and contextual reconstruction to produce highly discriminative representations.
+These fused features are then adaptively routed through a mixture-of-experts classifier head, which dynamically dispatches them to the most suitable experts for fine-grained scene recognition.
+Experiments on AID, NWPU-RESISC45, and UC Merced show that our model achieves 93.72\%, 95.54\%, and 96.92\% accuracy, surpassing SOTA methods with an optimal balance of performance and efficiency.
+Code is available at \url{https://anonymous.4open.science/r/classification-41DF}.

-\section{Introduction}
+\section{INTRODUCTION}